ferus-web/ferus/src/ipc/README.md

 var myIServer = newIPCServer()

-# after you call this, the server will run on a seperate thread and poll itself
+# after you call this, the server will run and poll itself
 # automatically

 myIServer.heartbeat()